 The recommendations were captured in clause 10.8;

-RAN3 situation: RAN3 also discussed the values provided by RAN2, but there is no consensus whether any changes are needed for RAN2 results.
+RAN3 situation: RAN3 also discussed the values provided by RAN2, but there is no consensus on values reported by RAN2.

 TP skeleton for latency reduction evaluations

 First, Rapporteur would like to check companies’ view on which clauses should be used to capture RAN2 results.
 Based on current TR skeleton (RP-202588):